 I was reminded of a news story I had read a while back: when the kids in an elementary school were asked where the eggs came from, some answered, “From the supermarket”.
 Who needs the chicken when you have the supermarket?

 In philosophical terms, the existence of a secondary cause doesn’t remove the possibility, even the necessity, of the first cause.
 The difference is that the former is replaceable whereas the latter is not.
 If you close the supermarket, the eggs could still come from the local farmer’s market.
 Even if you destroy an instance of nature, the laws governing nature still exists.

 Where there is Law, there is Intelligence.
-To paraphrase Plato, if there is intelligence in the puny brain of man, there must be Intelligence in the universe which is vastly superior to man.
-Conversely, I guess one can argue that there is no such thing as human intelligence or the human mind, because we can observe the natural causes of all human thoughts and actions.
+To paraphrase Plato, if there is intelligence in man, there must be Intelligence in the universe which is vastly superior to man, who struggles to comprehend it.
+Conversely, I guess one can argue that there is no such thing as intelligence or the human mind, because we can observe the natural causes of all human thoughts and actions.
 Imagine one could take a 3D video of the human brain and ask someone on the street: “Do you see any evidence of intelligence in this?”

 But I digress…